Start seeing your outdoor space as an ecosystem rather than a garden

 Now if we happen to get rid of all the rabbits in the box, what happens to the foxes?
 Foxes have no food so they can’t exist.
 So our fox and rabbit population gets out of balance.
 The foxes cannot live without the rabbits.

 Let’s change our thinking from foxes eating rabbits to ladybugs eating aphids.
-Here we can also see that the ladybugs and other good bugs cannot exist without the bad bugs.
+Here you can also see that the ladybugs and other good bugs cannot exist without the bad bugs.

 So does that make the Bad Bugs suddenly “Good Bugs”?